Appendix B — SQL primer

 B.4 SQL ORDER BY

-A R data frame can be considered as a list of vectors, where each vector has a well-defined order.
-In contrast, SQL tables should be not considered to have any particular order absent an ORDER BY
+An R data frame can be considered a list of vectors, where each vector has a well-defined order.
+In contrast, SQL tables should be not considered to have any particular order when there is no ORDER BY

 clause.1